Next, slide the caliper back onto the rotor, and reattach it.

 - As you drive, listen.
 You may hear some squealing as the brakes adjust to the new pads.
 It's probably nothing to worry about, but if it persists, you may want to take a closer look at your work.
 Make sure all the clips and bolts are attached with uniform tightness.

-For more braking information, visit the links on the next page.
+For more braking information, visit the links below.

 - "Brake Noise Diagnosis."
 Wingate Brake and Steering Centre. http://www.winbrake.com/trainingmaterials/BrakeNoiseDiagnosis.html (Accessed November 3, 2008)